Security Recommendations

 4. Type in a passphrase (recommended) for the keypair or press Enter to not use a passphrase.
 Confirm the passphrase.

-Unless it is required, do not set Allow TCP Port Forwarding.
+Unless required, do not set Allow TCP Port Forwarding.

 Many SSH ciphers are outdated and vulnerable.
 It is not safe to enable any weak SSH ciphers.
 Block both the CBC and Arcfour ciphers by going to Services > SSH > Edit > Advanced Options and adding this line in the Auxiliary Parameters: